-8.1.2 Stopping in an Emergency
+9.1.2 Stopping in an Emergency

 - · Shut off the engine

-- · Set all hydraulic controls to neutral
+- Set all hydraulic controls to neutral

 - Correct fault situation before restarting engine and resuming work.

-8.2 Cold Weather Start-up
+9.2 Start Up in Cold Weather

-In cold weather, the following methods can be used to warm up the Wood Processor before putting it to work.
+In cold weather, the following methods can be used to warm up the Firewood processor before putting it to work.